Henrygwb/Explaining-DL/README.md

 ## Misc

-I maintain a paper list about explanable deep learning.
+We maintain a paper list about explanable deep learning.
 It includes the related papers published in major machine learning conferences (NeurIPS, ICML, and ICLR), security conferences (CCS, USENIX Security, S\&P, and NDSS), and vision conferences (CVPR, ICCV).
 Please check the following link for more details:
 - https://docs.google.com/document/d/11QMlGF1G42v3sRV76ANaFWqdA30jQdEByBh0d8mlx30/edit?usp=sharing

+## Acknowlegdement
+We thank Zhenyu Hu from Texas A&M University for his help in building this repository.